tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user_requests.md

 # 00OS User Requests and Implementation Tracking

 ## Request Details
-### REQ-000: [NEW]
-- Organize the processes so that each process is organized in one of the following categories: system (global 00OS commands for any AI Agent, like file-read, file-list, file-search) 00reaper (00OS commands for AI Agent 00reaper whose workflow files are in 00reaper) 1000xdev (00OS commands for AI Agent 1000xdev whose workflow files are in 1000xdev)

 ### REQ-001: [NEW]
 - Optimize 00reaper/00OS-commands folder for better workflow and communication between you (00reaper) and I (Tyler).
-- Create a system to ensure alignment with documentation and templates when making changes to 00OS.
-Documentation and templates folders should also be optimized for better readability and understanding.
-Assume that you will have your context reset for each change to 00OS and you will need to read the documentation and templates folder for understanding before changes to 00OS.
+The workflow should follow a strict cyclical approach as defined below.
+1. Read user_request REQ
+2. Read relevant files in context, documentation, templates, and/or testing
+3. Make changes to the three core workflow files: current-implementation.md, current-task.md, and major-changes.md.
+4. Make changes to 00OS
+5. Make changes to context, documentation, templates, and/or testing (will likely happen most times, because most changes to 00OS will result in necessary changes to context, documentation, testing, and/or testing to ensure alignment)
+6. Update/clear core workflow files to start a new cycle.
+The core workflow files should be focused on one cycle at a time.

+The goal is for me to write requests like these, and for you to intelligently make changes to the base workflow files in 00reaper\00OS-commands along with changes to 00OS.
+If you find ways to enhance this cycle, please let me know before we start making changes.
+Let's try to define the cycle as best as possible within the three core workflow files before making major structural changes.
+Note that for this request, ALL changes should be made to 00reaper\00OS-commands.
+When in this workflow, you will only need to read/change files in 00reaper\00OS-commands and 00OS.

 ### REQ-002: [NEW]
 #### Requirements:
-- Enhance 00reaper/00OS-commands/documentation folder to better align with goals
-- Enhance workflow within 00reaper/00OS-commands/ for better workflow
-#### Implementation Plan [00reaper]
-00reaper, make tool calls to read every file in every subfolder.
-Make plans to consolidate the files for better accuracy (less cognitive load and smaller context window equals higher accuracy in AI Agent output).
-Focus on the workflow documentation within 00reaper\00OS-commands so that upon initialization (reading all core workflow files, which are the root workflow files in 00reaper\00OS-commands), you fully understand next tasks and understand how to best utilize the subfolders for accurate changes to 00OS.
+- Ensure 1 to 1 alignment between 00OS commands (commands sent from the Cursor prompt) with 00OS processes.
+- There needs to be some type of system to ensure alignment between the 00OS commands listed in > help and > command-registry and all 00OS processes in 00OS/processes/.
+We should also probably delete system commands that are not all that accurate.
+Let's try to define this 00OS command to 00OS processes alignment plan as best as possible before moving forward.

+Questions:
+Should we define 00OS processes as 00OS command processes or 00OS processes?
+Is it currently clear that the 00OS commands execute as follows:
+1. AI Agent received 00OS command starting with >
+2. AI Agent makes fetch_rules call to 00OS process associated with 00OS command (00OS process filename should have exact same name as 00OS command)
+3. AI Agent perform ALL tool calls defined within the 00OS process.

 ### REQ-003: Update Core 00OS Commands to Use Tool Calls
 #### Requirements
-- Identify essential commands for initial update
+- Identify essential 00OS commands for initial update
-- Rewrite command implementations to use tool calls
+- Rewrite processes to emphasize the utilization of tool calls
 - Ensure proper parameter validation and error handling
-- Test commands with various inputs
-- Document command behaviors

-#### Implementation Plan
-- Start with help, echo, file-list, and file-read commands
-- Implement standardized tool call patterns
-- Add comprehensive error handling
-- Test commands with various inputs
+- Test commands with various inputs by running live communication tests with Tyler
-- Update documentation with examples
+- Read documented command behaviors, which are documented by Tyler Youk.
+Utilize the /testing folder for this cycle.

 #### Progress Updates
 - 2023-05-22: Identified priority commands for implementation